 Move to iOS app didn’t work, and you are considering a replacement?
 Read this post to get 5 top best Move to iOS Alternatives that we collected in 2018.

-To smoothly migrate data from Android to iOS, you may need a replacement of Move to iOS app.
-In this post, we collected 5 professional data transfer apps that you can take as Alternatives to Move to iOS app for a fast and stable data transferring to your new iPhone.
+To smoothly migrate data from Android to iPhone iPad, you may need a replacement of Move to iOS app.
+In this post, we collected 5 professional Android to iPhone transfer tools that you can take as replacements.
 Now let’s take a look at these apps.

 Move to iOS Alternative: Dr.Fone – Switch ($35+)